microsoft/MSLab/Scenarios/S2D and SDN/readme.md

 ### Install and configure ADCS on the CA Server

-On `CA` install ADCS role, and after role installation we will create custom `CustomNCCert` template.
+On `CA` install ADCS role, and after role installation we will create custom `NCRestEndPoint` template.
 The CA install does not follow all best practices.
 For more details visit Certification Authority WSLab Scenario.

 ```PowerShell
 #Create CA Policy file